Evolution and determinants of firm-level systemic risk in local production networks: Introduction

-Our results reveal that at the onset of the COVID-19 pandemic, the composition of firms bearing the highest systemic risk undergoes a fundamental shift, with firms facilitating economic exchanges emerging as central players in the network -- a structural transformation that cannot be replicated by the s-GM null model.
-While systemic risk closely follows null expectations before the pandemic, it diverges significantly afterward, reflecting an adaptive reconfiguration of economic interactions that enhances resilience both in absolute terms and relative to equilibrium predictions.
-Using regression analysis (see Methods) we find that international trade volume becomes a key predictor of firms’ systemic risk dynamics during the crisis, yet global linkages alone cannot fully account for the observed trends.
-Imports and exports exert opposing influences on local systemic risk through supply and demand mechanisms, underscoring the complexity of risk propagation in globally interconnected economies.
+Our results reveal that, at the onset of the Covid-19 pandemic, the set of firms bearing the highest systemic risk undergoes a substantial shift, with firms facilitating economic exchanges emerging as central players in the network -- a structural transformation that is absent in the null model.
+While systemic risk closely follows null expectations before the pandemic, it diverges significantly afterward, reflecting an adaptive reconfiguration of economic interactions that enhances resilience both in absolute terms and relative to benchmark predictions.
+Using regression analysis (see Methods), we find that international trade volume becomes a key predictor of firms’ systemic risk dynamics during the crisis, although global linkages alone cannot fully explain the observed patterns.
+Imports and exports exert opposing influences on local systemic risk through distinct supply and demand mechanisms, underscoring the complexity of risk propagation in globally interconnected economies.